imagej/imagej.github.io/_pages/plugins/trackmate/getting-started.md

 ![](/media/TrackMate MainButtons.png)

-With this image selected, launch TrackMate from the menu {% include bc path='Plugins | Tracking | TrackMate'%} or from the [Command launcher](Using_the_Command_Launcher).
+With this image selected, launch TrackMate from the menu {% include bc path='Plugins | Tracking | TrackMate'%} or from the [search bar](/learn/getting-started#the-search-bar).
 The TrackMate GUI appears next to the image, displaying the starting dialog panel.

 But first, just a few words about its look.
 The user interface is a single frame - that can be resized - divided in a main panel, that displays context-dependent dialogs, and a permanent bottom panel containing the four main buttons depicted on the right.